RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Estimated Delivery Time: 30 minutes; Video Length: 13:42

-- Review the module and video
+- Review the video and module tools.

 Facilitating the Discussion

 - Show the video.

 - Facilitate a small or large group discussion using the discussion questions.

 - What are the harmful chemical components found in wildland fire smoke?

 - Explain the physiological and mental effects that smoke has on firefighters.